0xAX/linux-insides/Booting/linux-bootstrap-6.md

 }
 ```

-From this time `output` will store the base address of a memory region where kernel will be decompressed.
-But for this moment, as you may remember we randomized only physical address.
-Virtual address should be randomized too in a case of [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture:
+From now on, `output` will store the base address of the memory region where kernel will be decompressed.
+Currrently, we have only randomized the physical address.
+We can randomize the virtual address as well on the [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture:

 ```C
 if (IS_ENABLED(CONFIG_X86_64))